Sergeus/Sergeus.github.io/_drafts/VaporeonBonslyAndLucarioInGeneration5.md

 Vaporeon doesn't learn [Bite](https://www.serebii.net/attackdex-bw/bite.shtml) in Generation 6.
 Bite is a fairly weak move, but notably changed from a Normal type move to a Dark type move in Generation 2.

 In Black & White, Vaporeon learns Bite at level 32.
-Vaporeon *doesn't learn Bite* in Black 2 & White 2. *That's* interesting.
-So not only can we change which level they learn moves at, moves can be dropped altogether.
+Vaporeon *doesn't learn Bite* in Black 2 & White 2.
+So not only can the level they learn moves at change, but moves can be dropped altogether as well.

-Why might Game Freak have changed *this*?
+Why might Game Freak have changed this?
 Bite was Vaporeon's only Dark type move in Black & White (the only one that does damage anyway - it also learns [Fake Tears](https://www.serebii.net/attackdex-bw/faketears.shtml) as an egg move), so it does give it a bit more coverage: super effective attacks against Ghost and Psychic.
 Though it can already learn [Shadow Ball](https://www.serebii.net/attackdex-bw/shadowball.shtml) (a Ghost type attack) by TM to do super effective damage against Psychic anyway.

 The [Water Stone](https://www.serebii.net/itemdex/waterstone.shtml) (which causes Eevee to evolve into Vaporeon) and Eevee itself are available much earlier in Black 2 & White 2 than in Black & White, so it may be a balancing change due to that.
 Like Bonsly and Lucario, Eevee (and therefore Vaporeon) wasn't available in Black & White without being transferred from an older game or the Dream World.